sahinmurat/monsters_with_react/README.md

 ## Here is my website https://sahinmurat.github.io/monsters_with_react/

+### In this project I have used class component, because it's nowadays rearly used and everyone can need it to understand the other's code !

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).